 Spain’s varying terrain and climate means that no two wines produced here will be alike—even if they use the same main grape.
 That’s part of why regionality is such a big deal for Spanish wine.
 Additionally, Spain’s quality classification system for wine consists of several levels, each with stricter regulations and standards that must be met in order to earn more prestigious status.

-As of 2020, there are 138 officially recognized wine regions in Spain.
+There are 138 officially recognized wine regions in Spain (data from 2020).
 Of those, about 70 have the status of denominación de origen (DO), a quality designation with strict governmental regulations that must be followed.

 Many regions in Spain are strongly associated with certain types or styles of wine.